dipto0321/shoutr/README.md

-# README
+# Shoutr

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a crud app like twitter.

-* Ruby version
+- Ruby version

+  - 2.5.3

+- Rails version

+  - 5.2.2

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

+  - run this `bundle install` or `bundle update`

-* Database creation
+- Database creation

+  - For creating the database run `rails db:setup`

-* Database initialization
+- Database initialization

+  - run `rails db:migrate` for initialization

-* How to run the test suite
+- How to run the test suite

+  - run `rspec`

-* Services (job queues, cache servers, search engines, etc.)
+- Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+- Deployment instructions

-* ...
+  - deployment on local: After cloning this app into local.
+PLease update the `database.yml` file with proper `username` and `password` you want to use for connect with your local postgresql database.